 Add to this the fact that the rate at which you will be able to get things done will be far slower than you’re used to in the UK.

-You won’t find many property details while doing an online research.
-Agents don’t upload multiple images and description of properties, so that buyers can’t approach sellers directly and leave the agent without their fees.
+You won’t find many property details while doing online research.
+Agents don’t upload multiple images and descriptions of properties, so buyers can’t approach sellers directly and leave the agent without their fees.

 Also, for the same reason, viewings are always conducted together with the agent.